Dowell-Lab/srworkshop/projectB/day08/worksheets/01_bedtools_worksheet.md

 <img src="images/bedtools_intersect.png" alt="Bedtools Intersect" width="500">

-There are many flags that can define exactly how you want to define “overlap.”
+:yellow_circle: There are many flags that can define exactly how you want to define “overlap.”
 What makes the most sense for overlapping ChIP peaks with genes?
 - Consider these flag options: -wa, -wb, -wo, -woa

 :yellow_circle: Write a command in the 01_day9_bedtools.sbatch script for doing a basic intersection to figure out which peaks have any overlap with genes, then run your script.
 It should run basically instantaneously.